Reading Time: 13 minutes

 • Connections (events attended, apps used, pages liked, etc.)

-Example: If your school is looking to promote one of its graduate degrees, you can target those with the relevant work experience and academic history for your program.
+Example: If your school wants to promote one of its graduate degrees, you can target those with relevant work experience and academic history for your program.

 facebook ads for schools

-Facebook also offers a wide variety of advertising formats – from stories to videos to photos to direct messages to promoted events – to suit any type of ad campaign.
+Facebook also offers various advertising formats – from stories to videos to photos to direct messages to promoted events – to suit any ad campaign.

 Example: This newsfeed Facebook Ad from EU Business School is simple, clear, and captivating.